What are the benefits of this additional GST rebate?

 How the rebate works

-Typically, the GST rebate doesn’t reduce the new home’s price upfront, but reduces the final amount owed.
+Typically, the GST rebate doesn't reduce the new home's price upfront but reduces the final amount owed — or provides a tidy sum back in a crisp cheque (or directly deposited amount) from the CRA (Canada Revenue Agency).

 Builder-applied rebate (most common).
 For new homes bought directly from a builder, the rebate is usually applied at closing.
-You pay the net amount (minus rebate), and the builder claims it from the government afterward.
+You pay the net amount (minus the rebate), and the builder claims it from the government after your purchase finalizes.

 Buyer-claimed rebate.
-If you build your own home (or hire a contractor to do it), you pay the GST in full and then submit a rebate claim to the Canada Revenue Agency (CRA) once your home is substantially complete.
+If you build your own home (or hire a contractor to do it) and you pay the GST in full, you would then submit a rebate claim to the CRA once your home is substantially complete.

 Either way, the rebate process eventually ensures your savings.